4. The asylum request at the Ofpra

 • the protection officer.
 You can request to be interviewed by an officer of the same sex if your asylum story includes incidents of sexual assault (make the request to the Ofpra by letter or e-mail);

 • a lawyer (paid by yourself) or an association if you request it.
-In 2020, twenty-seven associations are authorized to accompany you, among them: Ardhis, Anafé, Cimade, Forum réfugiés, Coordination lesbienne en France, the “Lesbiennes Dépassent les Frontières” network, Ordre de Malte.
+In 2023, 48 associations are authorized to accompany you, among them: Ardhis, Anafé, Cimade, Forum réfugiés, Coordination lesbienne en France, the “Lesbiennes Dépassent les Frontières” network, Ordre de Malte.
 In general, these associations accompany only people followed by their legal services.
 This accompanying person must inform the Ofpra of their presence 7 days before the interview (4 days in the case of a fast-track procedure).
 During the interview, the accompanying person may take notes and provide observations at the end of the meeting (about the story, but also about any problems: difficulties of understanding, difficulties with interpreting, attitudes, facts not mentioned by the protection officer, etc.);

 • the interpreter in the language indicated on the Ofpra form.
 It is recommended that you request an interpreter who speaks your native language (specify your dialect).
 This will avoid a direct translation by the protection officer into a language that you have less knowledge of.
 The interpreter’s presence is free.
 You can request an interpreter of the same sex if your asylum story describes sexual assault;